Trade dollar (United States coin): Reception

 Congress considered raising the five-dollar legal tender limit on trade dollars, but instead passed a bill that officially demonetized the trade dollar on July 22, 1876; the Secretary of the Treasury was directed by the act to strike no more of the coins than necessary for use in trade.
 Despite the demonetization of the trade dollar, bullion producers continued to place the coins into the American market, resulting in an estimated seven million coins circulating within the United States, of which more than four million were placed in circulation in 1877.
-Despite the 1876 act, it was not until October 15, 1877 that Sherman (now Secretary of the Treasury) finally ordered that the mints not accept orders for trade dollars.
+Despite the 1876 act, it was not until October 15, 1877, that Sherman (now Secretary of the Treasury) finally ordered that the mints not accept orders for trade dollars.
 On November 5, apparently believing a false report that additional supplies were needed for the Chinese New Year, he rescinded his order, finally ending orders for trade dollars on February 22, 1878.

 Linderman ordered a review of the success of the trade dollar in China.
 It was discovered that the coins circulated reasonably well in southern China, but usage in the north was limited.
+One reason the trade dollar succeeded, for a while was due to a shortage of Mexican dollars due to civil unrest in that country.
+After the Mexican mints were able to ramp up production again then the U.S. trade dollar fell to the wayside as it was well-known and preferred in China.
 As the price of silver decreased, employers in the United States began paying workers in trade dollars purchased at a discount.
-The situation frustrated the public, as the coins were widely disliked and many banks and businesses refused to accept them.
+The situation frustrated the public, as the coins were widely disliked (and demonitized in 1876) and many banks and businesses refused to accept them.
 In response, many towns, mostly in the western states, set a fixed value on trade dollars.
 Businesses which did accept trade dollars to avoid offending customers could not deposit them in banks or use them to pay taxes, and sold them to brokers.
 The brokers in turn recirculated the coins by selling them at a discount from face value to employers who included them in workers' pay packets.
 In 1883, members of the New York Mercantile Exchange petitioned Congress to allow redemption of the coins by the government.